oxfordcontrol/Clarabel.rs/README.md

 Really confusing native methods implementation for CSC matrices.
 What should nalgebra and others implement?
 Should this go somewhere else?
 Maybe I just need a "SparseMatrix" or "Matrix" trait.

-Settings uses time_limit in Rust and max_time in Julia.
-Or maybe time_limit is a bool   Very confusing in the settings print function.
-Maybe this was just a bug in the no time limit case?
-Fixed in Julia print maybe.
-Perhaps Rust should use Option here.
+Settings.time_limit: Perhaps Rust should use Option here instead of treating Duration::ZERO() as no limit.
+Does Builder support this?

 SupportedCones is really part of the default implementation's API, and not really part of the Cone trait that defines all of the required behaviours.
 These should be separated I think.